Tantramar Marshes

 The Tantramar Marshes, also known as the Tintamarre National Wildlife Area, is a tidal saltmarsh around the Bay of Fundy on the Isthmus of Chignecto.
-The area borders between Route 940, Route 16 and Route 2 near Sackville, New Brunswick.
+The area borders between Route 940, Route 16 and Route 2 near Tantramar, New Brunswick.
 The government of Canada proposed the boundaries of the Tantramar Marshes in 1966 and was declared a National Wildlife Area in 1978.

-The marshes are an important stopover for migrating waterfowl such as semi-palmated sandpipers andCanada geese.
+The marshes are an important stopover for migrating waterfowl such as semipalmated sandpipers and Canada geese.
 Now a National Wildlife Area, the marshes are the site of two bird sanctuaries.

 The name Tantramar is derived from the Acadian French tintamarre, meaning 'din' or 'racket', a reference to the noisy flocks of birds which feed there.

 The Mi'kmaq, an Indigenous nation, historically inhabited the surrounding areas of the Tantramar Marshes.
 Communities currently on or bordering the marshes include, in New Brunswick: Aulac and Sackville, and on the Nova Scotia side: Amherst, and Fort Lawrence.

 The landscape of the Tantramar Marshes has provided subject matter for the poets Charles G.D.
 Roberts, Bliss Carman, Douglas Lochhead, Marilyn Lerch and Elizabeth Bishop, painter Alex Colville, and photographer Thaddeus Holownia.

 National wildlife area status

 The boundaries of Tintamarre National Wildlife Area were proposed in 1966 for the National Habitat Protection Program, through the government of Canada.
 The land was acquired by the Canadian Government up until the mid 1970s and officially declared a National Wildlife Area in 1978.
 Tintamarre Marshes consists of 1960 hectares that consist primarily of wetlands and historic agricultural land.
 Two additional units to the area are being proposed but unofficial, surrounding Hog Lake and Towers Goose Lake.

 National Wildlife areas like Tintamarre are created to manage and protect native wildlife.
 Tintamarre Marsh is a breeding area for several types of waterfowl, and home to numerous plants and animals.
-Environment and Climate Change Canada manages the well being of the various species in Tintamarre and their long time goal is “to maintain and enhance habitat for native wildlife, with a priority given to waterfowl, wetland birds and species at risk.” as outlined in a 2016 report.
+Environment and Climate Change Canada manages the well being of the various species in Tintamarre and their long time goal is "to maintain and enhance habitat for native wildlife, with a priority given to waterfowl, wetland birds and species at risk." as outlined in a 2016 report.
 Seven management goals were outlined: wetland diversity, open fields, upland habitat, fish passage, invasive species, human activity, and exterior forces.

 Many of the threats posed to the National Wildlife Area are of anthropogenic origin.
 Unauthorized activities such as camping - including fires, - off road vehicle use, and an overall increase in tourism have the potential to harm and destroy the vulnerable habitat.
 Other human-based concerns include nearby wind power farms disrupting migratory bird populations and fish pathways for diadromous species no longer functioning as intended.
-Non-anthropogenic threats include invasive species outcompeting native wildlife and climate change.
+Other threats include invasive species outcompeting native wildlife and climate change.